climbTheStairs/site/js_style_guide.md

     const fn = () => fn()
     ```

-- Never use `arguments`, use rest syntax instead.
+- Never use `arguments`;
+  use rest syntax instead.

+    > Why?
-    > Why? `arguments` is not an array, and it does not exist inside arrow functions.
+    > `arguments` is not an array,
+    > and it does not exist inside arrow functions.

     ```javascript
     // avoid